How To Pay Off Credit Card Debt

 Struggling with credit card debt?
 You’re not alone.
 Americans are now more than $1 trillion in credit card debt.
 Combined with record-high interest rates, digging out of debt might feel like it'll take a Herculean effort.

-It's crucial to start here because writing everything down makes you aware of how much you owe in total debt.
+It's crucial to start here because writing everything down makes you aware of how much you really owe.
 Knowledge gives you control!

-Once you know how much you owe, zero in on your credit card debt.
-Build a budget with the goal of whittling away at your credit card balances.
+Once you know how much you owe, build a budget.
 Cutting expenses can help you reallocate your income, freeing up cash to put toward your debt.

 Using a notebook or spreadsheet, record your expenses from the past 90 days.
 You can pull this data from a budgeting app (if you use one) or look at your credit card and debit card statements.

 Zoom in on your discretionary expenses.
 These are things like going out for dinner or splurging on a trip to Target.
-You might not have control over the price of gas or the cost of rent, but you do have control over these expenses.
-Once again, knowledge gives you control.
-Become aware of your spending habits to free up money for debt repayment!
+You might not have control over the price of gas or the cost of rent, but you do have control over these expenses!

 • Strategic grocery shopping: Buying in bulk reduces how often you go to the store and minimizes impulse purchases.